On this page

 Traffic patterns at Woodlands follow predictable cycles influenced by work schedules, school holidays, and public holidays in both Singapore and Malaysia.

-Weekday Peak Hours:
+Weekday Peak Hours (Mon–Thu):

 Weekend Peak Hours: